xinyaol3/Linkedin-HR-web-crawel/README.md

       Thie project folder contains ChromeDriver 90.0.4430.24.
 Please replace it if you have different version.

-      Please install the selenium package before import the webdriver
+      Please install the selenium package before import the webdriver.

+      Pass in the Book.xslx as a test file.